Completing your gift or Inheritance Tax return (IT38)

 BIC: DABAIE2D

 When paying by EFT, you must include your name and Personal Public Service Number (PPSN).
 This is to ensure correct and prompt allocation of funds to your customer record.
+As soon as you make the payment, please email moneytrans@revenue.ie detailing:

-• customer name
+- your customer name

-• amount of payment
+- the amount of payment

-• and
+- and

-• the period covered by the payment.
+- the period covered by the payment.

 Cheque payments

-• customer name
+- your customer name

-• whether the payment is for Gift or Inheritance Tax
+- whether the payment is for Gift or Inheritance Tax

-• and
+- and

-• the period covered by the payment
+- the period covered by the payment

 Note

 The extended pay and file deadline does not apply to payments made by cheque.
-Cheque payments and the IT38 return should be sent to Revenue before the pay and file due date of 31 October.
+Cheque payments and the IT38 Return should be sent to Revenue before the pay and file due date of 31 October.

-Instalment arrangements
+Instalment arrangements (Phased Payment Arrangements)

-you may opt to pay any CAT due by an instalment arrangement.
+You may opt to pay any CAT due by an instalment arrangement if you receive a gift or inheritance of:

-If the property is sold within a period covered by an instalment arrangement, any outstanding tax due becomes payable in full on completion of sale.
+If the property is sold within a period covered by an instalment arrangement, any outstanding tax due becomes payable in full on completion of the sale.
 This does not apply where the gift or inheritance was a limited interest in the property.

 Next: What is a disclaimer of a benefit?